You have the right to make energy from the sun without interference from the utilities.

 Not Ever.

-California is on the verge of charging solar owners a new property tax next year
+California will charge many solar owners a new property tax next year

 Add a battery to your existing solar system